 The headquarters are located in Madrid, and its monthly turnover is around 50,000 euros.

 It was mainly controlled by its two co-founders, who shared 66% of the shares, plus the first two employees, another 18%.

 Another 10% of people from the entrepreneurs' environment, and the rest from Jean Derély, founder of several technology companies.

-On integration, SUMA CRM will remain independent for life, although it will have much of Efficy's technological machinery.
+In terms of integration, SUMA CRM will remain independent for life, although it will have a large part of Efficy's technological machinery.

 This will allow you to further accelerate and fine-tune your technology.

 Initially, it was born simply to address the needs of its founders with previous businesses that needed to earn income.